 “We do bones, motherfucker.”

-While this premise will have you either bouncing with excitement or raising one, possibly two eyebrows (who wouldn’t raise at least one at titles like ‘Necrolord Prime’), Gideon the Ninth is completely aware of its own silliness and Muir is the first to point this out with her tongue-in-cheek wit.
+While this premise will have you either bouncing with excitement or raising one, possibly two eyebrows (who wouldn’t raise at least one at titles like ‘Necrolord Prime’), Gideon the Ninth is entirely aware of its own absurdity and Muir is the first to point this out with her tongue-in-cheek wit.
 She’s a capable writer who has picked a fun concept for the sake of being damn awesome.

 Gideon is the modern action hero you didn’t know you needed in all her sarcastic, dirty magazine-reading, aviator-wearing, great sword-wielding glory.
 She’s a great character choice to set the tone of this book and make it accessible, despite both her and Harrow being assholes (said fondly).

 While I casually enjoyed the first half of the novel and Muir doing her own weird thing, shiz hits the fan about halfway through, and this is when I really came to love her work.
 I was taken by complete surprise when this weirdo science fantasy story morphed into a murder mystery, then slowly degenerated into a horror fest with moments that definitely made me squeamish.
 The tension and complex relationships between the characters seemed to materialise out of nowhere, and there were twists and turns in the plot I hadn’t seen coming at all.
-97% through the book I still had no idea what further mysteries would be solved, and Muir answered questions I hadn’t even thought to ask.
+97% through the book, I still had no idea what further mysteries would be solved, and Muir answered questions I hadn’t even thought to ask.

-The tone of this book is distinctive in that there is a lot left unexplained – I have no idea why the houses are all on different planets, how they have spaceships when they essentially live in crypts, or where the hell all the people who aren’t necromantic warriors are hiding.
-While this may not be for everyone, and it may or may not be expanded on in the sequel, I found that I didn’t really mind being slightly confused as the book unfolded into its own unique thing.
+The tone of this book is distinctive in that there is a lot left unexplained.
+I have no idea why the houses are all on different planets, how they have spaceships when they essentially live in crypts, or where the hell all the people who aren’t necromantic warriors are hiding.
+While this may not be for everyone, and it may or may not be expanded on in the sequel, I found that I didn’t mind being slightly confused as the book unfolded into its own unique thing.

-I have no idea what to compare this book to… I guess maybe if Lesbian Vampire Killers had actually been a good film and it had received a book adaptation written by a woman with a penchant for 90s action/horror films… it would kind of but not really be like that.
+I have no idea what to compare this book to… I guess maybe if Lesbian Vampire Killers had actually been a good film and it received a book tie-in written by a woman with a penchant for 90s action/horror films… it would kind of but not really be like that.
 All I can say is that it included all the things I look for in a book – straight up escapism with a unique, imaginative concept that makes me wish I had thought of it first, an unpredictable plot and surprising moments of character depth.